 Residential Education employs approximately 64 residential student staff who live in the student residence halls.
-Four professional staff live in the student residence halls and oversee the student staff.
+Four professional staff live in campus housing and oversee the student staff.
 Residential Education student and professional staff do not live in fraternity residence halls.